-Victor Amorim Rodrigues: "70% success in people who have already had 100% failure is extraordinary."
+Victor Amorim Rodrigues: “A 70% success rate among people who have previously experienced 100% failure is extraordinary.”

-Victor Amorim Rodrigues, clinical director of The Clinic of Change, psychiatrist and psychotherapist, talks to us about Psychedelic-Assisted Psychotherapy and The Clinic of Change's therapeutic program.
+Victor Amorim Rodrigues, clinical director of The Clinic of Change, a psychiatrist and psychotherapist, talks to us about psychedelic-assisted psychotherapy and The Clinic of Change’s therapeutic program.

 Watch the video with the statements.

-Consult our doctors for prior assessment and diagnosis:
+Please contact our doctors for a preliminary evaluation and diagnosis:

 218 071 715